-Roof daylighting elements and architectural roof glass are striking and desirable building features that historically come at a high cost – leaks, energy loss, thermal discomfort, and condensation issues.
-Next generation roof glazing is addressing these issues and developing roof glass elements, hidden daylighting features, and aesthetically-focused window systems designed to be thermal-bridge-free, and suitable for high performance and Passive House envelope needs.
-Fenestration of all kinds requires special attention, but failures in roof glazing can unravel the thoughtful planning put into the rest of the building.
+Daylighting elements and architectural roof glass are striking, desirable building features that historically come at a high cost: leaks, energy loss, thermal discomfort, and condensation issues.
+Next generation glazing is addressing these issues and developing roof glass elements, hidden daylighting features, and aesthetically-focused window systems designed to be thermal-bridge-free, and suitable for high performance envelope needs.
+Fenestration of all kinds requires special attention, but is especially important in high performance buildings, where they are fulfilling more occupant needs.
 Potential for thermal bridging, overheating, cold air convective currents and air or water leaks can dampen or destroy the gains of free daylight and visual comfort.
 The designer’s challenge is to meet both the aesthetic and performance demands of the building envelope.